-AGA believes that its members first and foremost serve the public interest in accordance with the highest ethical principles.
+AGA believes its members first and foremost serve the public interest in accordance with the highest ethical principles.
 This Code of Ethics is both a standard of behavior to aspire to and a guide for making ethical decisions.
 The code contains specific language that sets the minimum expected levels of behavior.
-Violators are subject to disciplinary action.
+Violators are subject to disciplinary action; complaints can be filed online.
 However, the code is not simply a set of rules.
-It also creates an expectation that the Association's members will do the right thing in any given situation.
+It also creates an expectation that the association's members will do the right thing in any given situation.

 - Becoming familiar with and abiding by the expectations, standards and rules of the position and seeking out necessary information to interpret and apply them.